AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/FrameAttributeType/IsFrameAttribute.md

 FrameAttributeType.IsFrameAttribute Method
 ==========================================
-AutomationML 2.1 APIGets a value indicating whether the attribute is a Frame attribute.
+Gets a value indicating whether the attribute is a Frame attribute.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)